Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 ## Rename Columns

-We will rename the cleaned data columns by removing the dots and the unity of measure in order to obtain a more readable dataset.
+Lastly, taking in consideration our cleaned data, we rename the columns by removing dots and units of measure, in order to obtain a more readable dataset.

 ``` r